shicks/ahep/site/modules/1886-the-story-of-the-statue-of-liberty/index.md

 time: 10-15 minutes
 toc: "Science: Take a Virtual Tour"
 ```
+> First, a huge skeleton was constructed from strong steel.

 The Statue of Liberty is an engineering marvel.
 Alexandre Gustave
 Eiffel, the man who later built the Eiffel Tour, developed her